fire-sketch/ImageQualityProtonTherapy/README.md

 ### experiment_evaluation
 Comprehensive module for quantitative image quality analysis of medical imaging data.
 Implements standardized metrics for evaluating image sharpness, noise, and frequency response characteristics.
+Here the experimental data of the PET/CT imaging and the CT resolution imaging is evaluated.
+The experiment data must be provided as input.

 **Main Functions:**
 - MTF analysis (Modulation Transfer Function) for resolution evaluation